rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 which is his body, the fullness of him who fills all in all. ^0123

 And you were dead in the trespasses and sins ^0201

-in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience — ^0202
+in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience-- ^0202

 among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind. ^0203

 But God, being rich in mercy, because of the great love with which he loved us, ^0204

-even when we were dead in our trespasses, made us alive together with Christ — by grace you have been saved — ^0205
+even when we were dead in our trespasses, made us alive together with Christ--by grace you have been saved-- ^0205

 and raised us up with him and seated us with him in the heavenly places in Christ Jesus, ^0206